slim-template/slim/README.md

 inconsistencies in the syntax (Attribute wrapper and quoted attribute escaping).
 Of course it also includes new features and bugfixes.
 See the CHANGES for details.

+In general don't be afraid of upgrading!
+We try to be backward compatible and follow [semantic versions](http://semver.org/) as good as possible.

 ## Introduction

 ### What is Slim?